ZigEmbeddedGroup/microzig/tools/regz/README.md

 }
 ```

-NOTE: just including that file is not enough to run code on a microcontroller,
-this is a fairly low-level tool and it is intended that the generated code be
-used with something like [microzig](https://github.com/ZigEmbeddedGroup/microzig).

 One can get SVD files from your vendor, or another good place is
 [posborne/cmsis-svd](https://github.com/posborne/cmsis-svd/tree/master/data),
 it's a python based SVD parser and they have a large number of files available.